 Depending on the architecture of your app, you might do this using your own hosting solution and deployment pipeline, using the Partner Dashboard, or using a combination of the two.
 You might also need to deploy your app components to test them.

-After you finish developing your app, you need deploy your web app to a hosting solution.
+After you finish developing your app, you need to deploy your web app to a hosting solution.
 Apps deployed to hosting solutions can always be accessed by your users and won't be interrupted by changes to your local environment.

 You can deploy your web app to test the functionality in a different environment, or deploy your app to a production environment to get it ready for distribution.